 - Successful completion of at least 18 credit units of transferable university-level courses where English is the official language of instruction and examination is sufficient proof of proficiency3.
 The post-secondary institution must declare English to be the primary language of instruction and examination throughout the institution, not just in select departments.

 3 If post-secondary study occurred more than five years ago, additional proof of English proficiency may be required.

 - Successful completion of either:

-- Level UP2: High-Advanced Academic English offered by the U of S Language Centre or
+i.
+Level UP2: High-Advanced Academic English offered by the U of S Language Centre

 - Completion an English Proficiency Test to meet the standards below.
 Test scores must be forwarded by the testing centre directly to International Admissions no later than the deadline for receipt of documents.

 |TOEFL (institutional TOEFL not accepted)